본문 바로가기

 Also Accused of Instructing Secretary to Replace and Destroy Mobile Phone

-Ji is also accused of instructing his secretary to replace and dispose of his mobile phone out of concern that the investigation into Han could expand to implicate himself.
-The secretary reportedly kept Ji’s phone, smashed it with a hammer, poured water over it, and discarded it in the trash.
-Ji is also charged with instructing the secretary to give false testimony to prosecutors about the phone’s location, thereby instigating evidence concealment.
+Vice President Ji is also accused of instructing his secretary to replace and dispose of his mobile phone out of concern that the investigation into Chairman Han could expand to himself.
+The secretary reportedly kept Ji’s mobile phone, smashed it with a hammer, poured water on it, and threw it in the trash.
+Ji is also accused of inciting evidence concealment by instructing the secretary to provide false information about the phone’s disposal location during a prosecution inquiry.

-The first anti-corruption division of the Seoul Central District Prosecutors’ Office indicted Han and three executives without detention last October on charges of fraud and embezzlement under the Act on the Aggravated Punishment of Specific Economic Crimes, and indicted Ji on charges including obstruction of business.
-The 35th Criminal Division of the Seoul Central District Court held a preliminary hearing on December 18 and is scheduled to hold a second preliminary hearing on March 5.
+The Seoul Central District Prosecutors’ Office’s Anti-Corruption Investigation Division 1 indicted Chairman Han and three executives without detention last October on charges of fraud and embezzlement under the Act on the Aggravated Punishment of Specific Economic Crimes, and indicted Vice President Ji on charges including obstruction of business.
+The Seoul Central District Court’s Criminal Division 35 held a preliminary hearing on December 18 and is scheduled to hold a second preliminary hearing on March 5.

-Assemblyman Kim Jaeseop stated, "This case is not merely an individual’s deviation, but reveals a structural problem in which the federation could exert influence over affiliate personnel matters through unofficial channels such as 'special consultations.'
-In a governance structure where authority and responsibility for personnel decisions are not separated, internal controls cannot function properly."
-He emphasized, "It is necessary to review and overhaul the overall governance structure to clarify the independence and accountability of personnel decisions at NongHyup’s financial affiliates."
+Assemblyman Kim Jaeseop stated, "This case is not simply a matter of individual misconduct, but reveals a structural problem in which the federation was able to exert influence over affiliate personnel decisions through unofficial channels such as 'special consultations.'
+In a governance structure where authority and responsibility for personnel decisions are not separated, internal controls are unlikely to function properly."
+He emphasized, "It is necessary to review and overhaul the entire governance structure to clarify the independence and accountability of personnel decisions at NongHyup Financial Group affiliates."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.